Kelly Babstock: Playing career

-Babstock's junior ice hockey career was played with the Toronto Jr. Aeros of the Provincial Women's Hockey League (PWHL).
+Her junior ice hockey career was played with the Toronto Jr. Aeros of the Provincial Women's Hockey League (Provincial WHL).
 She helped the team win the gold medal and League Cup during the 2009–10 season, registering 25 goals and 35 assists (60 points) during the regular season, and nine goals and four assists (13 points) during playoffs.

 NCAA

-Kelly Babstock was a member of the Quinnipiac Bobcats women's ice hockey team from 2010–2014.
+Babstock was a member of the Quinnipiac Bobcats women's ice hockey team from 2010 to 2014.
 She made her mark on college hockey in her freshman season, recording 59 points in 37 games.
-Over four seasons with Quinnipiac, Babstock registered a total of 95 goals and 108 assists, for a total of 203 points in 148 games.
+Across four seasons with Quinnipiac, Babstock registered a total of 95 goals and 108 assists, for a total of 203 points in 148 games.

-On November 12 and 13, 2010, Kelly Babstock made Quinnipiac hockey history as she accounted for six of the seven goals scored over the weekend.
-Babstock registered back to back hat tricks against ECAC Hockey opponents (No. 10 ranked Harvard and Dartmouth).
-As of November 14, Babstock led the Bobcats and the entire NCAA in goals (13) and points (27).In addition, she was the first skater in Quinnipiac history to record two hat tricks in one season.
+On November 12 and 13, 2010, Babstock made Quinnipiac program history as she accounted for six of the seven goals scored over the weekend via back-to-back hat-tricks against ECAC Hockey opponents No. 10 ranked Harvard and Dartmouth.
+As of November 14, Babstock led the Bobcats and the entire NCAA in goals (13) and points (27).
+In addition, she was the first skater in Quinnipiac history to record two hat-tricks in a single season.

-Versus the Brown Bears on Friday, December 3, 2010, Kelly Babstock became Quinnipiac's all-time leader in goals scored in a season by netting her 16th goal of the season.
-Babstock's nation leading sixth game-winning goal against Yale on Saturday, Dec.
-4 was part of a Bobcats 3-1 win.
+Versus the Brown Bears on Friday, December 3, 2010, Babstock became Quinnipiac's all-time leader in goals scored in a season by netting her 16th goal of the season.
+Her nation-leading sixth game-winning goal against Yale on Saturday, Dec.
+4 was part of a Bobcats 3–1 win.

 With a second period goal versus the Colgate Raiders on November 19, 2011, Babstock became the Bobcats program's all-time leading scorer.
-In just her second season, Babstock surpassed Vicki Graham, who previously held the record with 73 career points, set after the 2006-07 season.
+In just her second season, Babstock surpassed Vicki Graham, who previously held the record with 73 career points, set after the 2006–07 season.
 Babstock reached the milestone in her 50th career game.

-Kelly Babstock led all skaters in points at the 2011 Nutmeg Classic with four (one goal, three assists).
-With the two assists in the championship game, Babstock earned the 39th and 40th assists of her career, surpassing Caitlin Peters as the all-time assist leader in Bobcats history.
+Babstock led all skaters in points at the 2011 Nutmeg Classic, with one goal and three assists for four points.
+With her two assists in the championship game, Babstock earned the 39th and 40th assists of her career, surpassing Caitlin Peters as the all-time assist leader in Bobcats history.
 Breann Frykas scored the game-winning goal as the Bobcats bested the Robert Morris Colonials by a 3–2 tally.
 In honor of her stellar performance, Babstock was named 2011 Nutmeg Classic MVP.

-After four outstanding years with the Quinnipaic women's ice hockey team, Babstock joined the Quinnipiac women's lacrosse team as a senior.
-She played in ten games (four starts), and finished the season with 21 points (14 goals, seven assists).
-With this record at the end of the season, she was ranked second on the team in points and was named to the 2014 MAAC All-Rookie Team.
+After four record-setting seasons with the women's ice hockey program, Babstock joined the Quinnipiac Bobcats women's lacrosse team as a fifth-year senior.
+She played in ten games, recording four starts, and finished the season with 21 points (fourteen goals, seven assists).
+With this record at season's end, she ranked second on the Bobcats in points and was named to the 2014 MAAC All-Rookie Team.